Integration-Hub-DE/datafactory-linkedtemplates-automate-deployments/README.md

 > Required Storage Blob Data Contributor role on the Storage Account to allow the Service Principal to upload, read, and delete linked template artifacts.

-This allows the SPN to create/update the Azure resources defined in the ARM templates. and Storage Blob Data Contributor

 #### Step 4 - Configure Azure Storage for Linked Templates

 > Linked ARM Templates require an Azure Storage Account to host the generated template artifacts referenced by ARMTemplate_master.json during deployment.